All about Composable CDP

 Why choose DinMo over other Composable CDPs?

 Hightouch or Census take the problem as an integration one.
-They address the needs of data teams (connecting platforms) more than those of the business team.
+They address the needs of data teams (connecting platforms) more than those of the business and marketing team.
 It's not for nothing that their "no-code" features are exclusive to their premium plans.
 If you want to start small, with a few destinations and a few segments, without needing help from your data team, this is simply not possible with these tools.

 Feature | DinMo | Hightouch | Census |